Enkaiyuegure/Enkaiyuegure/README.md

 - Interested in Computer Science, Electrical Engineering and Artificial Intelligence.
 - Loving Linux(especially NixOS), Tiling Window Manager and Command-Line.
 - In the process of learing Kubernetes, IoT, DeepLearning, etc.
+- During undergraduate studies, develop into FSD.
+Then specialize in SRE during graduate studies.
+It's a bit difficult, but I like it. :)

 ## Skills / Tools
 ### Possibly adept